Fast & Accurate Randomized Algorithms for Linear Systems and Eigenvalue Problems: Background: Subspace embeddings

 \begin{definition}[Subspace embedding] Suppose that the columns of $\mtx{B} \in \CC^{n \times d}$ span the subspace $\set{L} \subseteq \CC^n$.
 A matrix $\mtx{S} \in \CC^{s \times n}$ is called a subspace embedding for $\set{L}$ with distortion $\eps \in (0, 1)$ if

 \end{definition}

-For matrix computations, we need to design subspace embeddings with several extra properties.
+For matrix computations, we need to design subspace embeddings that have several additional properties.
 First, the subspace embedding $\mtx{S}$ should be equipped with a fast matrix--vector multiply so that we can perform the data reduction process efficiently.
-Second, for a fixed (but unknown) subspace $\set{L}$, we want to draw a subspace embedding \textit{at random} to achieve~\cref{eqn:subspace-embed} with high probability.
-Last, the embedding dimension $s$ for a randomized subspace embedding of a $d$-dimensional subspace should have the optimal scaling $s \approx d / \eps^2$.
+Second, the subspace $\set{L}$ is typically unknown, so we must draw a subspace embedding \textit{at random} to achieve~\cref{eqn:subspace-embed} with high probability.
+Last, to randomly embed a $d$-dimensional subspace with distortion $\eps$, the optimal scaling of the embedding dimension $s$ follows the law $s \approx d / \eps^2$.
 Owing to this relation, subspace embeddings are only appropriate in settings where a moderate distortion, say $\eps = 1/\sqrt{2}$, is enough for computational purposes.

 Before turning to constructions in~\cref{sec:random-embedding}, let us outline the applications of subspace embeddings that we will use in this paper.